bojanrajkovic/MarkdigConfluenceExtensions/README.md

 occasionally quite useful, especially when one is writing long design documents, white papers, etc.

-I wanted to use this extension, generate the plain HTML that it emits, and upload that to Confluence as a page's content.
+I wanted to use those footnotes, generate the plain HTML that it emits, and upload that to Confluence as a page's content.
 What I found though was that Confluence would strip the anchors/IDs that the extension was emitting, even though they are perfectly valid internal anchors.
 Near as I can tell, this is